portmann/go.parallelized/README.md

 go.parallelized
 ===============
-The slides and the code created from Samuel Portmann.
+The slides and the code are created by Samuel Portmann.